leonardobussi/snake-pygame/README.md

 # snake-pygame
-jogo do snake feito em java com a biblioteca pygame
+jogo do snake feito em pythoncom a biblioteca pygame